-UPSEE 2019: Application form to be available from 2 pm today; How to apply
+UPSEE 2019 application form: You can apply now at upsee.nic.in; Steps to register

-Lucknow, Jan 23: UPSEE 2019 application form would be made available online from 2 pm today at the official website upsee.nic.in.
+Lucknow, Jan 23: UPSEE 2019 application has been made available online at the official website upsee.nic.in.
 The last day to fill the UPSEE 2019 application form is March 15, 2019.

 UPSEE or the Uttar Pradesh State Entrance Exam 2019 is scheduled to be held on April 21, 2019.
 Click here for information brochure on UPSEE exam.